What's Happening: Beijing quarantine, Merkel issues warning

 New clusters of the coronavirus are expanding in the United States and Europe, as Italy becomes the most active epicenter of the new disease

-New clusters of the coronavirus are expanding in the United States and Europe, with Europe replacing China as the new epicenter of the disease.
+New clusters of the novel coronavirus are expanding in the United States and Europe as Italy replaces China as the new epicenter of a worldwide outbreak.

 These are some of the latest developments on Wednesday: